How To Pass AWS Database Specialty Certification?

-Last but not least, if you are going to give this exam, make sure you use your free AWS account to practice all the databases services and check all the features since you never know which question can be asked.
+Last but not least, if you are going to give the AWS Database Specialty exam, make sure you use your free AWS account to practice all the databases services and check all the features since you never know which question can be asked.

-These are some pointers that I use for my Database Specialty certification – DBS C01.
+These are some pointers that I use for my AWS Database Specialty certification – DBS C01.

 So this is it, here is the detailed journey for my new Amazon certification, how I went about it and what I read to crack this difficult exam.

 Author: Sanjib Behera is a cloud enthusiast and life long learner with multiple cloud certifications.
 You can connect with him on LinkedIn.

 - Preparation Tips for AWS Solutions Architect Professional Exam